OpenDSA/OpenDSA/RST/en/PIFLA/DFAMinimization.rst

 The first step will always be to split the states into the subset of non-final vs. the subset of final states, so these are the children of the root.
-We then look at each current leaf node of the tree, and check the transitions from each of the states in that leaf.
+We then look at some current leaf node of the tree, and check the transitions from each of the states in that leaf.
 We test a given character against the states in that subset to see if they all go to the same subset.
 Split them up when they do not go to the same place.

 Minimization Example 1
 ----------------------